Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Splitting zeros and connected sums

-Let $\cU \subset \Om\cM_g(\kap)$ be a contractible open subset whose closure is compact.
-For each homotopy class $\gam$ of paths on $(X,\om) \in \cU$ with endpoints in $Z(\om)$, there is a well-defined continuous {\em length function} \be \ell_\gam : \cU \ra \R_{>0} \ee whose value at $(Y,\eta)$ is the length of the geodesic representative of the corresponding homotopy class of paths on $(Y,\eta)$.
-For any $B > 0$, since there are only finitely many saddle connections on $(X,\om)$ with length at most $B$, there are only finitely many homotopy classes $\gam$ such that $\ell_\gam(X,\om) \leq B$.
+For any $B > 0$, since there are only finitely many saddle connections on $(X,\wt{\om})$ with length at most $B$, there are only finitely many homotopy classes $\gam$ such that $\ell_\gam(X,\wt{\om}) \leq B$.
+We will need the following strengthening of this observation.

 \begin{lem} For any $B > 0$, there are only finitely many homotopy classes $\gam$ as above such that $\inf_\cU \ell_\gam < B$. \end{lem}